 We boarded the ship in Montreal on September 23rd, 2017, and were thrilled to join a cruise ship as passengers for once instead of employees.
 Our first stop that night was to the comedy magic show of the traveling duo, Brent and Sarah.
 They were hilarious and very talented; we loved the simplicity and skill of their magic show.
 It was tons of fun!
-Plus both me and Connor ended up onstage, so that’s always fun.
+Plus both Connor and I ended up onstage, so that’s always fun.

 Day 5: Quebec City